compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

-* The Perfectionists: How Precision Engineers Created the Modern World :heavy_minus_sign: Simon Winchester
+* Truth, Lies, and O-Rings: Inside the Space Shuttle Challenger Disaster ➖ Allan J. McDonald , James R. Hansen - contributor* The Perfectionists: How Precision Engineers Created the Modern World :heavy_minus_sign: Simon Winchester
 * How to Avoid a Climate Disaster: The Solutions We Have and the Breakthroughs We Need :heavy_minus_sign: Bill Gates
 * Chasing the Demon: A Secret History of the Quest for the Sound Barrier, and the Band of American Aces Who Conquered It :heavy_minus_sign: Dan Hampton
 * The Cryotron Files: The Untold Story of Dudley Buck, Cold War Computer Scientist and Microchip Pioneer :heavy_minus_sign: Iain Dey , Douglas Buck , Alan Dewey